Anastien/AWG1000/README.md

-AWG1000 is a complete open source hardware/firmware/softeware arbitrary waform generator.
+**AWG1000** is a an open source  (GPL-3.0 License) dual-channel arbitrary waveform generators with a 120MHz bandwidth, 1.2GSa/s sampling rate and 16-bit vertical resolution.